WILL JAMES - HIS LEGACY, LITERATURE & ART

 James most famous book, Smoky the Cowhorse, was translated three times into movies.
 In 1933, Smoky, a Fox Film directed by Eugene Forde and starring - Victor Jory, Irene Bentley, Frank Campeau.
 This film was narrated by Will James himself.
 A 1946 version, released by Twentieth Century Fox and directed by Louis King starred -Fred MacMurray, Anne Baxter and Bruce Cabot.
 The final, released in 1966 by Twentieth Century Fox and directed by George Sherman starred - Fess Parker, Diana Hyland and Katy Jurado.

 The Festival is very excited to be screening the 1933 original, Smoky, with James narrating.
-The film will be introduced by a longtime Will James admirer and one of Canada's most recognized directors, Claude Gagnon.
-Following the screening a panel including Gagnon, Sharon DeCarlo, the Editor of the Cowboys North & South - Official publication of the Will James Societ and one of James Society founders, Tom Decker will host a 30 minute Q & A.
+Following the screening a panel including Sharon DeCarlo, the Editor of the Cowboys North & South - Official publication of the Will James Society and one of James Society founders, Tom Decker will host a 30 minute Q & A.

 Will James Society